tscircuit/tscircuit/README.md

 npm install -g tscircuit
 ```

-`tscircuit` is a library complemented by a registry, package manager, command line tool and electronic design suite that makes it easy to create, share, export and manufacture electronic circuits.
+`tscircuit` is a library complemented by a registry, package manager, command line tool and AI electronic design suite that makes it easy to create, share, export and manufacture electronic circuits.
 It uses
 [React Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) to render circuits into web pages.

 ```tsx